-CONTEXT: Manhattan is a traffic-heavy borough, where private vehicles, trucks, and buses fill up the streets and emit air pollution that harms health.
+CONTEXT: Manhattan is a traffic-heavy borough, where private vehicles, trucks, and buses fill the streets and emit air pollution that harms health.
 In 2019, then New York State Governor Andrew Cuomo signed a law that establishes congestion pricing below 60th Street in Manhattan.
 The intention of the legislation is to reduce traffic and raise revenue for the Metropolitan Transportation Authority (MTA) via a tolling program.
-Years later, congestion pricing has been placed on pause by current New York State Governor Kathy Hochul.
+In 2024, when the program was scheduled to start, New York State Governor Kathy Hochul decided to pause congestion pricing.

 ACTION: Implementing congestion pricing has been a slow process, particularly because it is important to understand potential traffic and air quality implications in environmental justice communities, and to establish parameters to prevent any negative impacts.
-The program was slated to start summer 2024; however, it has been pushed to January 2025.
+The program is now scheduled to in January 2025.
 It is vital that WE ACT and partner organizations continue to uplift and advocate for public transport benefits that would result from a tolling program like crucial environmental and mobility justice upgrades around the city - such as the Second Avenue Subway, elevators at more stations, and improvements to the Access-a-Ride program.